High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

 Since $\l^\e\in \Sp \AA^\e$, there exists a sequence $u^\e \in {\rm Dom}(\mathcal A^\e)$, $\|u^\e\|_{L^2(\R^d)}=1$, such that

-(such a sequence can be extracted by the diagonalisation procedure from Weyl sequences corresponding to $\l^\e$ for each $\e$).
-Multiplying the above equation by $u^\e$ and integrating by parts, we obtain the estimate
+with $\|f^\e\|_{L^2(\R^d)} = :\delta^\e \to 0$.
+(Such a sequence can be extracted by the diagonalisation procedure from Weyl sequences corresponding to $\l^\e$ for each $\e$.)
+Multiplying \eqref{delta} by $u^\e$ and integrating by parts, we obtain the estimate

-The sequence $u^\e$ converges weakly to zero in $L^2(\R^d)$ (otherwise its weak stochastic two-scale limit would be an eigenfunction of $\AA^\hom $, which is impossible due to Proposition \ref{p4.13}).
-At the same time, in order to retrieve the information about the relation of $\l$ to the set $\mathcal G$, we need a non-zero limit object associated with the sequence $u^\e$.
-In what follows we devise a ``compactification'' procedure for $u^\e$ which allows to obtain such an object.
+with some $C>0$.
+The sequence $(u^\e)_\e$ converges weakly to zero in $L^2(\R^d)$ (otherwise its weak stochastic two-scale limit would be an eigenfunction of $\AA^\hom $, which is impossible due to Proposition \ref{p4.13}).
+In what follows we devise a ``compactification'' procedure for $(u^\e)_\e$ modifying it in such a way that the new sequence has a non-vanishing limit, thus allowing us to retrieve information about the relation of $\l$ to the set $\mathcal G$.

 We fix an arbitrary $L>0$ and cover $\R^d$ by the cubes $\square^L_\xi$, $\xi \in L\Z^d$.
 A key ingredient of the ``compactification'' is the following obvious assertion. \begin{lemma} Let (possibly finite) sequences $a_\xi, b_\xi, c_\xi, d_\xi, \xi\in \mathbb I$, where $\mathbb I$ is a countable or finite set of indices, be such that